teamkeel/docs/docs/04-Schema Reference/02-action-definitions.md

 }
 ```

+### Read and write inputs

+Inputs to actions are either _read inputs_ or _write inputs_.
+Inputs used for reading (or filtering) data are defined in the first set of parenthesis in an action definition and inputs used writing data are defined after the `with` keyword in the second set of parenthesis.

 ### Short-form inputs

 There is a short-form way of defining inputs where the input names correspond to a field name on the model.
 The following example is semantically exactly the same as the previous example, but is much more concise.